 Term Description 30 SECONDS 000s The 000s for all spots are totalled to provide total commercial impacts.
 In order to convert all spots (10 sec, 20 sec, 30 sec, 60 sec etc.) to the same 30 second duration, a factor is applied to each spot 000s to produce 30 sec 000s.
 This allows for like-with-like comparison of impacts across channels.
-PIB Position in break a commercial spot occupied (indicates where each commercial spot aired within the break) % CUMULATIVE REACH Shows the build up of reach across a number of programmes.
+PIB Indicates where each commercial spot aired within the break: First, Second, Middle, Penultimate, Last. % CUMULATIVE REACH Shows the build up of reach across a number of programmes.
 The % reach will increase as each programme adds new viewers.
 The default reach setting in Arianna is 1+ minutes but this can be changed to create other reach criteria. % NEW VIEWER Shows the number of new viewers that the relevant programme has added to the overall reach.
 This is calculated by subtracting the % cum reach figure for the programme from the % CUM reach figure for the previous programme.
-This gives an indication of increasing cover.
-It is calculated l as follows: of the particular spot in Number of Spots Seen Weight 1 1.0 COVER EFFICIENCY 2 0.5 3 0.33 Each respondent is allocated a spot and this spot only, this sp spots and so on The sum of the weights is the multiplied by 100 to obtain the 0 ot and one other sp en divided by the n pot, this spot and two other
+This gives an indication of the e cover.
+It is calculated as follows ffectiveness of the particular spot in increasing Number of Spots Seen Weight 1 1.0 2 0.5 3 0.33 Each respondent is allocated a v and this spot only, this spot and and so on The sum of the weights is the multiplied by 100 to obtain the C veight, according to I one other spot, th n divided by the n over Efficiency. whether they saw this spot is spot and two other spots umber of respondents and

-Establishment Survey, Panel, Weighting and Lifestyle Survey
+Establishment Survey, Panel and Weighting